 Currently several scientists, groups, and organizations, are seeking to implement a moratorium on imports of salamanders for the pet trade to help stop the spread of disease.
 Write your congress person to ask them to support the trade ban.

 For people who are currently keeping captive salamanders, be certain to make sure pets are in secure, escape proof enclosures.
 This will help prevent alien species from reaching non-native habitats.
 Never release unwanted pets/captives into the wild.
 Unwanted salamanders can be surrendered to rescues or exotic animal adoptions.
 For keepers who have species that are native to their region, these too should never be released after being in captivity as the risk of spreading disease to new locales is a very serious risk.
 Do not move, transport and release wild salamanders from one field site to another.

-Guidelines for quarantine and hygiene have being developed to help ALL herpetoculturists (amphibian keepers) reduce and eliminate the risk of disease being spread.
+Guidelines for quarantine and hygiene have been developed to help ALL herpetoculturists (amphibian keepers) reduce and eliminate the risk of disease being spread.
 Click here